Planning internal communication for your team (with templates)

 - having more questions than answers brings uncertainty, frustration, an increase in rumors, and lower productivity overall.

-Because of this, it’s important to make a conscious effort to facilitate communication in the workplace — the first step on that road is creating a clear and comprehensive internal communication plan.
+Because of this, it’s important to make a conscious effort to facilitate communication in the workplace — the first step on that road is creating a clear and comprehensive internal communication strategy plan.

 Here are the benefits to such an endeavor: